Chapter 15 - Animations

 Let's start by analyzing the changes in the ModelLoader class:

-While processing the meshes we will also process the associated bones and weights for each vertex when we are processing the meshes.
-While we are processing them, we will store the list of bones so we can later on build the required transformations:
+While processing the meshes, we will also process the associated bones and weights for each vertex, storing the list of bones so we can later on build the required transformations:

 The information retrieved in this method is encapsulated in the AnimMeshData record (defined inside the ModelLoader class).
 The new Bone and VertexWeight classes are also records.
 They are defined like this: